 We are our greatest hope – and our greatest horror

 And similar is our own story too.
 What makes us behave like this?
 Our mind, or more precisely, the way we respond to our mind.
-Our mind reacts impulsively to external perceptions and internal recollections; it becomes infatuated with some things and repelled by others.
+Our mind reacts impulsively to external perceptions and internal recollections, becoming allured by some things and appalled by others.
 During its roller coaster, it occasionally comes up with good ideas and regularly with bad ideas.
 When we uncritically buy into its ideas, we often do foolish things.
 Thus, we become our greatest horrors.

-We all want to change for the better.
-But we often hope that something special will happen externally that will change us for the better.
-Instead, we need to see ourselves as our greatest hope.
-That is, we need to take the responsibility and the initiative to change ourselves.
-Equipped with Gita wisdom and bhakti practice, we can connect with the one who is our greatest hope – and he will fill our life with light and love and joy.
+Rather than waiting for something special to happen in our life that will change us for the better, we need to see ourselves as our greatest hope.
+That is, we need to take responsibility and initiative to change ourselves.
+Equipped with Gita wisdom and bhakti practice, we can connect with the one who is our greatest hope – and our life will become brighter.

 Think it over: